 Inari is an international tourist destination and a meeting point for cultures.
 Sámi culture is part of Inari´s multicultural heritage.
-The Sámi are an indigenious people with their own colorful culture, language, identity and history.
-They are the only indigenious people within the European Union, spread across Norway, Sweden, Russia and Finland.
+The Sámi are an indigenous people with their own colorful culture, language, identity and history.
+They are the only indigenous people within the European Union, spread across Norway, Sweden, Russia and Finland.

 People and languages

 Almost one third or the Inari citizens are Sámi.
 Inari is Finland’s largest municipality by land mass, but total population consists of less than 7000 souls.
 That is less than 1/2 person per square kilometer!

 The total population of Inari municipality is 6 899 (in 2019).
 The main human settlements are Inari, Ivalo and Saariselkä.
 Two thirds of the population of Inari municipality live in the village of Ivalo, and Ivalo is also the administrative center of the municipality of Inari.
 Inari village is the center of Sámi culture.
 Saariselkä the main tourist resort, so many international and seasonal workers live in Saariselkä area.

 In the municipality, three different Sámi languages are officially used side by side with Finnish language: they are North Sámi, Inari Sámi and Skolt Sámi languages.
 The Sámi languages belongs, like Finnish and Estonian, to the Uralic language family.
 North Sámi is the most widely spoken of these languages.
 In Finland, North Sámi is spoken by approximately 2 000 people.
 Inari Sámi is spoken exclusively in Finland.